Understanding HTTPS warnings and error messages

-If you have you visited a HTTPS site and got an error message which you do not understand, then this article is for you.
+If you have visited a HTTPS site and got an error message which you do not understand, then this article is for you.
 Here I cover the common errors encountered while browsing HTTPS sites.

 - The certificate is expired.

 Check the system’s date, the most common cause being misconfigured date.

 If your system’s date is correct, then this is a serious issue.
 Visiting a site with an expired certificate is like eating an expired packet of chips. (it might be good but not for sure)

 Check the actual domain for which the certificate is issued.

 A common cause is the certificate is for www.xyz.com and the user is navigating xyz.com.
 Otherwise, if the certificate is for abc.com and is being used for xyz.com, then either xyz.com is affiliated with abc.com and this is just a wrong(or economic?) decision on the part of the company.
 If that is not the case, then leave the website immediately.